Working Together Terms

 - When a project is done, I will share with you any pertinent assets and files.

 - I like to keep things lean and streamlined.
 I use Google Drive whenever I can.
 It’s the most universal platform to create live docs, store assets, share docs, comment and collaborate.

 - Any document requiring a signature will be sent via Hello Sign.

 In accordance with our Working Agreement, I can only accept digital payment options that have no receiving/transaction fees.
 We cannot accept checks.
 All methods below have no receiving-end fees. *If there is a transaction fee on our end, we will immediately pass that fee to the Client, or not accept the transaction and require a new one.

 You can find me via my email (firstname.lastname@example.org, or email@example.com) or my name with all options below.

-ACH/direct transfer (preferred): contact me for my Schwab bank account info.
+- ACH/direct transfer (preferred): contact me for my Schwab bank account info.
+An ACH option will also appear on any Stripe invoice you receive from us.

 - VENMO: A transaction marked as a “goods or service” cannot be accepted as there is a fee.